Watch: Tourists having the 'time of their lives' engulfed by Napier swells

 A local watched in horror as a group of tourists were engulfed by big and potentially dangerous swells off Napier's southern coast.

-Christina Leuteritz was walking along the Napier coastal path in-between Napier and Clive, just south of the Awatoto Rd and SH51 intersection, when she noticed three people in the water.
+Christina Leuteritz was walking along the Napier coastal path between Napier and Clive, just south of the Awatoto Rd and SH51 intersection, when she noticed three people in the water.

-"At first I thought they were in trouble because the sea was rough and you hardly ever see people swimming there because it's such a dangerous spot," Leuteritz said.
+"At first I thought they were in trouble because the sea was rough and you hardly ever see people swimming there because it's such a dangerous spot," she said.

 READ MORE: